Skip to main content

 Who needs a sustainability strategy?

 In theory and in an ideal world, the sustainability strategy is the starting point for ESG management.
-Many standards – be it ESRS in the context of CSRD reporting, the long-established GRI reporting, EcoVadis, UN Global Compact and so on – all include the requirement of a “sustainability strategy”.
-As a strategist, Anke Steinbach is of course also a fan of sustainability strategies, climate strategies, responsible sourcing strategies and so on.
+Many standards – wheather ESRS in the context of CSRD reporting, the long-established GRI reporting, EcoVadis, The UN Global Compact and so on – all include the requirement of a “sustainability strategy”.
+As a strategist, Anke Steinbach is, of course also a strong advocate of sustainability strategies, climate strategies, responsible sourcing strategies and so on.

-However, over 22 years of practical experience in sustainability consulting has repeatedly shown that the development of a real sustainability strategy usually only comes up for discussion after several years of dealing with ESG and the like.
+However, over 22 years of practical experience in sustainability consulting have consistently shown that the development of a true sustainability strategy typically only becomes a topic of conversation after several years of working with ESG and related issues.

-This is because a sustainability strategy that truly deserves the name and is used to manage the company’s most important ESG issues requires a solid foundation of figures and operationalized targets, a good organizational anchoring, and a strategic view of sustainability that often only grows over time.
-We also often observe that measures are formulated in the strategy at the beginning instead of goals.
+This is because a sustainability strategy that lives up to its name and is used to manage the company’s most important ESG issues requires a solid foundation of data and clearly defined targets, a strong organizational integration, and a strategic view of sustainability that often only develops over time.
+We also often observe that early strategies tend to focus on measures rather than on clear goals.

 Therefore, every company needs a sustainability strategy (at some point).